 While we offer nothing within the program itself, we recommend prospective students look to food banks, community gardens, hospitals, and long-term care facilities to gain nutrition experience.
 The American Academy of Nutrition and Dietetics as well as the Washington State Academy of Nutrition and Dietetics can sometimes provide ideas on volunteering.
 Food Lifeline offers volunteer opportunities as well as Marra Farms and the Hunger Intervention Program.
 An internet search may provide more results.

 If I apply both the MS and MPH of Nutritional Sciences, do I need to mail the additional materials separately?
 Do I need to send the GRE and TOEFL separately?

-Also, the core courses of both the MS and MPH are the same; the difference is what the program concentrates on.
-So you really need to decide one way or the other; if you are looking for community work, public health, etc., apply for the MPH.
-If you want to focus more on the clinical aspects of nutrition, then the MS is what you’re looking for.
+Also, the core courses of both the MS and MPH are the same; the difference is program concentration.
+Choose one way or the other; if you are looking for community work, public health, etc., apply for the MPH.
+If you want to focus on the clinical aspects of nutrition, then the MS is what you’re looking for.